-In September 2017, we paid cash dividends totaling US\$87.0 million to our shareholders and we did not make any dividend payment to our shareholders in 2018.
 Our board of directors has discretion as to whether to distribute dividends, subject to certain requirements of Cayman Islands law.
 In addition, our shareholders may by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by our directors.
 Under Cayman Islands law, a Cayman Islands company may pay a dividend out of either profit or share premium account, provided that in no circumstances may a dividend be paid if this would result in the company being unable to pay its debts as they fall due in the ordinary course of business.
 Even if our board of directors decides to pay dividends, the form, frequency and amount will depend upon our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the board of directors may deem relevant.
 If we pay any dividends on our ordinary shares, we will pay those dividends which are payable in respect of the ordinary shares underlying our ADSs to the depositary, as the registered holder of such ordinary shares, and the depositary then will pay such amounts to the ADS holders who will receive payment to the same extent as holders of our ordinary shares, subject to the terms of the deposit agreement, including the fees and expenses payable thereunder.

 We are a holding company incorporated in the Cayman Islands.
 For our cash requirements, including any payment of dividends to our shareholders, we rely on dividends distributed by our subsidiaries in Hong Kong, Cayman Islands and the PRC.
 PRC regulations may restrict the ability of our PRC subsidiary to pay dividends to us.
 For example, dividend distributions from our PRC subsidiary to us are subject to PRC taxes, including withholding tax.
 In addition, regulations in the PRC currently permit payment of dividends of a PRC company only out of accumulated distributable after-tax profits as determined in accordance with its articles of association and the accounting standards and regulations in China.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to our Corporate Structure-We rely on dividends, fees and other distributions paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could hinder our ability to conduct our business."
+Key Information-D. Risk Factors-Risks Related to our Corporate Structure-We rely on dividends, fees and other distributions paid by our PRC subsidiary and affiliates to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiary and affiliates to make payments to us could hinder our ability to conduct our business."

-B. Significant Changes
+Significant Changes B.